Phase 2

 ADU Worksheets

-Use our fillable PDFs (or print at home!) to take notes on all the details you’ll need.
-Use the tools below to find the information.
+Use our ADU Worksheets to take notes on all the details you’ll need using the tools below to find the information pertaining to your property.

 Use our Can I Build address lookup tool to see an aerial view of your property and basic informationa bout allowed uses and space available.